 A Read-A-Thon is a great elementary school fundraising idea.

-When it comes to raising money for schools, there aren’t a ton of educational fundraising efforts that appeal to a wide range of students, ages, likes, etc. In fact, there might only be one: a Read-A-Thon.
+When it comes to raising money for schools, there aren’t a ton of educational fundraising efforts that appeal to a wide range of students, ages, likes, etc. There might only be one: a Read-A-Thon.

 A Read-A-Thon is a great fundraising idea.
 Here are a few tips to help you get started:

-1. Begin planning your read a thon fundraiser by sitting down and deciding what you want your read a thons to accomplish.
+Begin planning your read-a-thon fundraiser by deciding what you want it to accomplish.

-5. Create a registration process so readers can sign up for your Read-A-Thon and use social media, posters, your email newsletter, and other promotional materials to generate interest, spread the word, and make sure your Read-A-Thon is a successful fundraiser.
+Create a registration process so readers can sign up for your Read-A-Thon.
+Use social media, posters, your email newsletter, and other promotional materials to generate interest, spread the word, and ensure a successful fundraiser.

-7. Provide readers with reading logs so students and their families can track the time they spend reading.
+Provide readers with reading logs so students and their families can track their reading time.
 This could be a physical reading log, Read-A-Thon templates, or an online platform.
-(We like Zeffy’s free peer-to-peer fundraising platform that allows you to create your own fundraising pages.)
+(We like Zeffy’s free peer-to-peer fundraising platform, which allows you to create your own fundraising pages.)

-8. Start fundraising.
-Readers can ask for donations from donors, parents, friends, and neighbours based on the number of books read, pages turned, or time spent reading.
+Start fundraising.
+Readers can request donations from donors, parents, friends, and neighbors based on the number of books read, pages turned, or time spent reading.

-9. If you have the time and energy, it’s a good idea to host events during your Read-A-Thon.
+If you have the time and energy, hosting events during your Read-A-Thon is a good idea.

-10. Regularly update students, parents, and donors on the progress of your fundraiser.
+Regularly update students, parents, and donors on your fundraiser's progress.

 A petting zoo is a unique fundraiser for elementary schools.

-We all know how excited young students—and, if we’re being honest, most parents and teachers—get when there’s a petting zoo!
-And, that excitement makes it a profitable and one of the top school fundraising ideas.
+We all know how excited young students—and, if we’re honest, most parents and teachers—get when there’s a petting zoo!
+That excitement makes it profitable and one of the top school fundraising ideas.

 Here are a few things to keep in mind when planning your petting zoo school fundraiser: